torbsd/torbsd.github.io/faq.md

 In other words, if someone wanted to take __TDP__ code and materials and utilize it to spawn a Plan 9 or BeOS project with the same eye on Tor diversity, __TDP__ groundwork should make that task easier.

+It is important to note that the BSD projects are unlike the GNU/Linux projects.
+While the Linux distributions share a common kernel, each BSD project maintains its own kernel and userland, and determines the third-party applications available.
+Each BSD project is distinct even though each ultimately originates with 386BSD Unix from the early 1990s.
+There is and continues to be a good deal of code-sharing between the projects, including many kernel features and device drivers.
+However over time, the major BSDs have chosen different paths causing whole aspects of their systems to diverge from each other.
+For instance, each of the BSDs has ported OpenBSD's packet filter.
+Yet in the 1990's, all the BSDs used ipf by default.
+FreeBSD continues to provide ipfw, and NetBSD recently created npf, another firewall alternative.

+The uniting aspects for all the BSDs is the simple BSD/ISC/MIT license and the aim to stick to the tenets of classic Unix, such as portability, modularity and interoperability.

-## How many Tor relays are running a BSD variant? ##
+## How many Tor relays are running a BSD ##

 The number and percentage of public Tor relays varies.
 In the fall of 2014, almost 6% of relays were running a BSD.
 As of May 2015, the percentage is about 3.8%.

 ## Doesn't the [Tor web site download page](https://www.torproject.org/download/download-easy.html.en) list a Tor Browser for GNU/Linux, that also lists "Unix, BSD"? ##

-That is true, but inaccurate.
+That is true, but inaccurate unfortunately.
 The current Tor download does not work on any of the BSDs for a variety of reasons.

+## "I run a Tor relay on such and such Linux.
+How hard would it be to run a relay on a BSD for me? ##

+On the surface of a BSD system, command-line interactions are similar to most Linux distros.
+While not the default shell on any BSD, bash is available as a port and package on all of them, although shells such as tcsh and ksh are more than capable in themselves.

+The BSD install processes vary, but after a few tries, it's hardly a difficult task.

+Installing a package isn't difficult.
+To install a package on FreeBSD, for instance, the user just has to type "pkg install <package-name>.
+For OpenBSD, it's just "pkg_add <package-name>".

+With a little time and patience, running a BSD relay shouldn't be difficult for any Linux user beyond those brand-new to computing.

 ## Why did Tor Browser work start with OpenBSD?
 Isn't FreeBSD more popular? ##